ImageMagick/Usage-Markdown/formats/index.md

 [![\[IM Text\]](test.jpg)](test.jpg)

-Now lets save this so that all the fully transparent colors was replace with fully-transparent '`silver`' color (see the [Alpha Background](../masking/#alpha_background) operator)...
+Now let's save this so that all the fully transparent colors was replace with fully-transparent '`silver`' color (see the [Alpha Background](../masking/#alpha_background) operator)...

 ~~~
 convert test.png   -background silver -alpha Background   test_silver.png